Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: Summary and Conclusions

-For systems with a single aperture, the superfluid decay length defined according to the mass-displacement method of Ref.[\onlinecite{hills}] (Method III) showed a monotonic increase in $d(T)$ with temperature comparable to the Hills-Roberts theory for low temperature.\cite{hillsroberts} We found a suppression of translational response superfluid fraction in a single-aperture system with $D_{t}<2d(T)$ for $0.25 \text{ K} < T < 2.00 \text{ K}$.
+We also calculated the local distribution of superfluid density in these nanoaperture array systems by using a positive-definite estimator of local superfluid density (Eq.(\ref{eq:local_sf})) that weights equally all beads participating in imaginary time polymers with nonzero winding number.
+In contrast to the prediction of Ginzburg-Pitaevskii theory for bulk liquid helium that the superfluid density decreases monotonically near the boundary of a system, we find that, as a consequence of the confining potential, the radial superfluid density does not decay monotonically as $R\rightarrow R_{t}$ in a nanoscale cylinder.
+Instead, it shows radial oscillations reflecting the effect of the interatomic interactions.
 In systems containing an off-axis intervening aperture, asymmetrical displacement lengths are observed in the upper and lower halves of the cylinder.
-This asymmetry could be exploited in designing aperture arrays for experiments in superfluid hydrodynamics.
+This asymmetry could be exploited in the design of aperture arrays for experiments in superfluid hydrodynamics.